TuxVinyards/qqX/README.md

 ## Why qqX?

-qqX offers an alternative menu system to the traditional quickemu interface.
+qqX is full menu system that improves on the traditional quickemu interfaces.

 - It has lots of power and functions.
 Even more than quickemu.

 - An easy installation with no additional software or dependencies required.

-Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.
+Quickemu only works on the command line and quickgui is very basic.

 - qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if it is already installed on your system.
-Safely test out the qqX difference.

-Give your existing VM's a power up with qqX's multiple display modes, utilities, optimizers and tools.
+Using qqX will power up existing VM's with improved display modes, utilities, optimizers and tools.

 ### Not just a text interface